alexandergerber/courses-tsa/chapter4.md

 ```

 The MA(1) model provided the best out-of-sample forecast for the random component.
 Equipped with this knowledge we can make a forecast for the future.
-It would be a waste of information if we only used the training data set for our final model.
+It would be a waste of information if we only used the training data for our final model.
 Hence, we reestimate our final model with all available data.

 We also need to remember that we need to add the seasonal and the random component to get our final forecast.

 `@instructions`
-- Estimate the MA(1) model using `àll_random` and assign it to `final_arma_model`
+- Estimate the trend and seasonality of `con_supply2010` and assign it to `seasonal_model`.
-- Forecast the random component for the first step into the future and assign it to `forecast_random`
+- Fit a MA(1) model to the residual random component and assign it to `final_arma_model`.
-- Forecast the trend and seasonal component and assign it to `forecast_season`
+- Forecast the trend and seasonal component 1-step-ahead and assign it to `season_forecast`.
+- Forecast the random component 1-step-ahead and assign it to `random_forecast`.
-- Add the trend and the seasonal component to the forecasted random component and assign the result to `forecast_final`
+- Add the forecast of the trend and seasonal component to the forecast of the random component and assign the result to `final_forecast`.

 `@hint`